DSIN-INSA-Strasbourg/Hermes-doc/content/2. Installation/_index.md

 ## Installation

-1. Download and extract the [hermes latest](https://github.com/DSIN-INSA-Strasbourg/Hermes/archive/refs/tags/Hermes-latest.zip) archive
+1. Download and extract the [hermes latest](https://github.com/DSIN-INSA-Strasbourg/Hermes/archive/refs/heads/main.zip) archive

-2. (*Optional*) If you want to minimize install footprint, you may remove all unnecessary plugins by deleting their directory in :
+2. (*Optional*) If you want to minimize install footprint, you may remove `tests` directory, tests launcher `run_tests.sh` and all unnecessary plugins by deleting their directory in :

     - `clients/`
     - `plugins/attributes/`